Transportation in Seattle: Public transit

 The Sounder commuter rail system consists of two lines, linking Seattle with Lakewood along its South Line and Seattle with Everett along its North Line.
 Several stations in intermediate cities along the lines are also served; the trains run primarily during peak hours in the peak direction.

 The light rail system, called Link light rail, includes the initial 15.7 mi from downtown Seattle to Sea-Tac Airport, which began service in 2009.
 Extension to the University of Washington via the University Link tunnel and Angle Lake station began service in 2016; they were followed by the Northgate Link Extension in 2021.
-It was named the 1 Line and will be joined by other lines in future extensions approved by voters in 2008 and 2016; a second line, the 2 Line, opened in 2024 to serve the Eastside and is planned to be extended into Seattle in 2025.
-Further light rail extensions are planned to connect to Lynnwood and other areas to the north; east across Lake Washington to Bellevue and Redmond; and south to Federal Way.
+It was named the 1 Line and was joined by other lines in future extensions approved by voters in 2008 and 2016.
+A second line, the 2 Line, opened in 2024 to serve the Eastside and is planned to be extended into Seattle in 2026.
+By 2025, the 1 Line had been extended to over 40 mi and 26 stations between Lynnwood and Federal Way.
 The Sound Transit 3 ballot measure, passed in 2016, will further expand the system both regionally and within the city, with service to Tacoma, Everett, Issaquah, south Kirkland, and to the neighborhoods Ballard and West Seattle.